Particular/docs.particular.net/samples/servicecontrol/events-subscription/sample.md

 ## Code walk-through

-The solution consists of two projects. `NServiceBusEndpoint` is a simple endpoint which is monitored by the `EndpointsMonitor`.
+The solution consists of two projects: `NServicebusEndpoint` and `EndpointsMonitor`. `NServiceBusEndpoint` is a simple endpoint which is monitored by the `EndpointsMonitor`.

 ### NServiceBusEndpoint

-Retries are disabled in the sample for simplicity; therefore the message is immediately moved to the error queue after a processing failure:
+Retries are disabled in the sample for simplicity; messages are immediately moved to the error queue after a processing failure:

 snippet: DisableRetries

 The `MessageFailed` event is published for any standard NServiceBus endpoint that is monitored by ServiceControl.

-In order to receive `HeartbeatStopped` and `HeartbeatRestored` events, the endpoint needs to use the [heartbeats plugin](/monitoring/heartbeats).
+In order to receive `HeartbeatStopped` and `HeartbeatRestored` events, the endpoint must use the [heartbeats plugin](/monitoring/heartbeats).

 NOTE: Heartbeat control messages are sent [every 30 seconds by default](/monitoring/heartbeats/legacy#configuration-time-to-live-ttl) so there will be up to a 30 second delay before ServiceControl realizes that it lost or restored connection with the endpoint.